ember-learn/guides-source/guides/release/contributing/index.md

    branch.
 If the commit doesn't apply cleanly or the tests fail, the build will fail.
-3. If a commit is tagged with `[BUGFIX release]`, the commit will be cherry-picked into release, and the tests will be executed release branch.
+3. If a commit is tagged with `[BUGFIX release]`, the commit will be cherry-picked into release, and the tests will be executed on release branch.
 If the commit doesn't apply cleanly or the tests fail, the build will fail.

 For a new commit to master: